mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ## Column types

-To facilitate the configuration of the columns, some column types are predefined.
+To facilitate configuration of the columns, some column types are predefined.
-By default, columns are assumed to hold strings and thus the default column string type will be applied.
+By default, columns are assumed to hold strings, so the default column string type will be applied.
 As a result, column sorting will use the string comparator, and the column content will be aligned to the left side of the cell.

-The following types are the native column types:
+The following are the native column types:

 - `'string'` (default)
 - `'number'`